Interconnector: Economy

 Interconnectors allow the trading of electricity between territories.
-For example, the East–West Interconnector allows the trading of electricity between the UK and Ireland.
+For example, the East–West Interconnector allows the trading of electricity between Great Britain and Ireland.
 A territory which generates more energy than it requires for its own activities can therefore sell surplus energy to a neighbouring territory.

 Interconnectors also provide increased resilience.
-Within the European Union there is a movement towards a single market for energy, which makes interconnectors viable. they are a essential to achieve security of supply.
+Within the European Union there is a movement towards a single market for energy, which makes interconnectors viable.
+They are essential to achieve security of supply.
 As such, the Nordic and Baltic energy exchange Nord Pool Spot rely on multiple interconnectors.
 The fullest possible implementation of this is the proposed European super grid which would include numerous interconnectors between national networks.

 Interconnectors are used to increase the security of the energy supply and to manage peak demand.
 They enable cross-border access to the producers and consumers of electricity, thus increasing the competition in energy markets.
 They also help integrate more electricity generated from renewable sources, thus reducing the use of fossil fuel power plants and CO_{2} emissions.
 Interconnectors aid adaptation to changing demand patterns such as the uptake of electric vehicles.